 Marcelline Nyambi: Many entrepreneurs try to separate work and family life, but in our household, business talk is never off the table.
 You don’t walk in the door and the business disappears.
 I share the details of our business successes and struggles with my family because at the end of the day they are my greatest cheerleaders.
 When I bring work home such as following up on emails, I always try to do the work after everyone has gone to bed so that I can be present for my kids.

 As entrepreneurs sometimes we try to do everything ourselves.
-I have come to realized that learning to let go is the only way you can be able to balance increased work and life demands.
+I have come to realize that learning to let go is the only way you can be able to balance increased work and life demands.
 I believe if you build a good business culture and IF you are a good leader, you will be able to maintain balance.
-A good business doesn’t need you to micro manage every aspect.
+A good business doesn’t need you to micromanage every aspect.
 You can delegate to people who embody and exemplify your vision and mission and that frees up some time to spend with family.
 Our family makes a habit of Sunday family days when possible and also we schedule family vacation time.

 How Marcelline Nyambi Balancing Work and Marriage

 If you have met Marcelline and her beau Jude, you will notice that theirs is not only a romance but a friendship.
 They enjoy being around each other.
 So what is their secret?

 Marcelline Nyambi: Finding that balance between work and marriage is essential to honoring the vows that we made to one another.
 But believe me, it’s not always that easy.
 We have found that making a list of the most important things to us: God, our marriage and our children helps us to put things in perspective.
 We try to dedicate one day a week to each other.
 We schedule date nights, and mini weekend getaway or a weekday getaway since the nature of our business sometimes requires our attention on weekends.
 We constantly check on one another and stay in communication throughout the day because we are each other’s support system.